+Qurate Hub is a social media application aimed at inexperienced marketers and business owners without social marketing strategies.
 In the current age of digital marketing having a strong, consistent message is critical.
 This means that developing a content strategy and crafting a core message that truly captures the heart of your brand can be the difference between success and failure.

 Businesses are under great pressure to constantly produce high quality content which speaks to current and potential customers.
 This demands a great deal of teams and content creators.
 Managing this process, sometimes across multiple teams and locations is complex.

 A lot of current marketing tools offer end to end solutions and as a result are bloated and complex, with a steep learning curve.
 They assume a high level of expertise from their potential customers.
 Qurate Hub aimed to be an antidote to these types of platforms.